DevSlop/pixi-crs-demo/README.md

 ### Start Pixi and the OWASP Core Rule Set
 cd pixi-crs-demo

+Change the environment variable BACKEND to your IP address:
+vim docker-compose.yaml

 docker-compose up -d

 ### Play with Pixi and the OWASP Core Rule Set